-How Can Realtors Fight Negative or Fraud Online Reviews?
-CASE STUDY
+How Can Realtors Fight Negative Links or Fraud Reviews Online

 Real estate companies and investment firms often complain about bad online reputation and defamation with words like fraud & scam.
 Realtors dealing in complex investment plans and ventures are also bombarded with negative reviews.